Page Viewer

 What is The Chicago School Research Forum?

-Historically, The Chicago School campuses have offered the Graduate Research Forum, which is an annual conference focusing on student research and professional development specifically for our graduate student population.
+Historically, The Chicago School locations have offered the Student Research Forum, which is an annual conference focusing on student research and professional development specifically for our student population.
 With an increase in our undergraduate student population, we are happy to announce that this event will now be called The Chicago School Research Forum and will be open to students across all academic levels (Bachelor, Master, and Doctoral)

 The goal of the Student Research Forum is to connect students with other members of the campus community to foster collaboration and further the sharing and development of ideas.
 The Student Research Forum emphasizes the interconnectedness of research and practice to provide students with practical experience with poster presentations.